LogtalkDotOrg/logtalk3/manuals/_sources/libraries/hook_flows.rst.txt

    :- set_logtalk_flag(hook, HookObject).

-Note that ``set_logtalk_flag/2`` directives are local to a source file.
+Note that ``set_logtalk_flag/2`` directives are local to an entity or a source file.

 The ``hook_pipeline(Pipeline)`` is a parametric object where the parameter is a list of hook objects, interpreted as a pre-processing
 pipeline: the results of a hook object are passed to the next hook object.
-This parametric object is used when the expansions must be applied in a specific order.
+Terms and goals that are not expanded by a hook object are passed as-is to the next hook object.
+This parametric object is used when a set of expansions must be applied in a specific order.
 It also allows overriding the default compiler semantics where term-expansion rules are tried in sequence only until one of them succeeds.

 The ``hook_set(Set)`` is a parametric object where the parameter is a list of hook objects, interpreted as a set of hook objects.
-For term-expansion, hooks in the set are tried until one of them succeeds.
-For goal-expansion, as the compiler expands a goal until a fixed-point is reached, all the hooks objects in the set that are applicable at any point will be used.
-This parametric object is used when applying multiple independent expansions.
+The hook objects are tried in sequence until one of them succeeds in expanding the current term (goal) into a different term (goal).
+This parametric object is used when applying multiple independent expansions (i.e. expansions that don't apply to the same terms or goals).

+Both the ``hook_pipeline(Pipeline)`` and ``hook_set(Set)`` objects
+assume that the individual hook objects publicly implement the ``expanding`` protocol (this is the default) as they send ``term_expansion/2`` and ``goal_expansion/2`` messages to those objects.

 When using a backend Prolog compiler that supports modules, it's also possible to use as parameter a list of hook modules as long as their